The Asian American Resource Center is now accepting applications for exhibits in 2020.

 - Artistic Impression: Strength of the artwork is shown based on technique, concept of work, execution, and application of artistic abilities.

-The exhibit is suitable for a multi-use space and relevant to the AARC mission
+- Appropriateness: The exhibit is suitable for a multi-use space and relevant to the AARC mission statement.

 Length of exhibits

-Exhibits are rotated on a quarterly basis and will run for approximately 10 weeks depending on other programming activities at the AARC.
+Exhibits change on a quarterly basis and will run for approximately 10 weeks depending on other programming activities at the AARC.

 Delivery, installation, and de-installation